Lukas-Netz/se-rwth.github.io/_pages/topics/Cyber-Physical-Systems.md

 distribution and quality needs.
 3. CPS are typically not built from scratch, but evolve as new components (services, devices, machines) are added.
-4. We have developed architectural modeling techniques to describe CPS and applied those to cars, robots and building infrastructures.
+4. We have developed architectural modeling techniques similar to the SysML to describe CPS and among others we have applied those to cars, robots, avionics and building infrastructures.

 {% include trennlinie.html %}